-Jan Aushadhi Scheme: What is?, Features, Benefits & Other Details
+Jan Aushadhi Scheme: What is?, Features, Benefits & All Details

 Jan Aushadhi Scheme India being the 2nd largest country on the earth in terms of population is home for many drug producing companies.
 Over the years these companies achieved benchmarks in producing the lifesaving medicine at low cost.
 Even though these are priced at lower rates there are still millions of people in the country who cannot afford them to come out of their health problems.
 One reason for this scenario could be the branded patent medicines sold by these pharma companies.
 In order to make these medicine affordable to the poor people government has come out with a new scheme called Jan Aushadhi Scheme.